ABOUT THE WA CARES FUND

 - Contributions will begin July 1, 2023 and benefits will become available July 1, 2026.
 Employers who have already collected premiums are responsible for reimbursing employees within 120 days of collecting them.

-In addition, the LTSS Trust Commission is studying ways to make benefits available to people who qualify for benefits, then move out of state.
-The Commission will submit this analysis on benefit portability to the Legislature at the end of 2022.
+In 2022, the LTSS Trust Commission also studied ways to make benefits available to people who qualify for benefits, then move out of state.
+The Commission submitted this analysis on benefit portability in a 2022 recommendations report to the Legislature.

 HOW IT WORKS